Advice and Explanations

 There are many insurance plans, many levels of financial help, and many confusing details.
 Choosing among plans is especially difficult for almost all of us.
 The purpose of this tool is to help you understand your options, and to choose the plan or plans that are most likely to meet the needs of you and your family at lowest cost.

 What does this plan comparison tool do?
 This tool will help you choose the best health insurance plan to meet your needs and preferences.
-You can compare plans on Cost, Risk, and other features.
+You can compare plans on Cost, Risk, Doctor availability, and other features.

 - Cost: Compares plans not just on premiums or deductibles, but also on total estimated average costs for someone like you or your family.
 This "actuarial" approach is the best way to compare plans on cost, taking into account not just premiums but the additional out-of-pocket costs you may experience because of deductibles, copayments, coinsurance, and other terms.
 Our cost estimates anticipate not only the costs you can predict but also the chances of having costs you can't predict.
 We boil all this complexity down into a single-dollar-amount figure for each, making comparison easy.